lunarmodules/Penlight/docs/penlight.md

 ### Python-style Lists

 One of the elegant things about Lua is that tables do the job of both lists and dicts (as called in Python) or vectors and maps, (as called in C++), and they do it efficiently.
 However, if we are dealing with 'tables with numerical indices' we may as well call them lists and look for operations which particularly make sense for lists.
 The Penlight `List` class was originally written by Nick Trout for Lua 5.0, and translated to 5.1 and extended by myself.
-It seemed that borrowing from Python was a good idea, and this eventually grew into Penlight. (@see list)
+It seemed that borrowing from Python was a good idea, and this eventually grew into Penlight. (@see List)

 Here is an example showing `List` in action; it redefines `__tostring`, so that it can print itself out more sensibly: